Colombia Travel Questions & Answers

 How should I pack?

-Bring layers of clothing to prepare for different climate conditions.
-In the Caribbean, it’s most shorts, T-shirts, and sandals, but up in Bogotá, you’ll want a pair of long pants and a fleece jacket, especially for chilly evenings.
-A pair of light pants and shirt are is good for walking the jungle and protection from mosquitoes.
+A pair of light, long pants and shirt are good for hiking in the jungle for added protection from mosquitoes.
 Also, consider bringing a light rain jacket and an umbrella.
-Hikers will want to bring a pair of hiking shoes.
+Hikers will want to bring a pair of durable hiking shoes.

 What’s the food like?

+A typical dish in Bogotá is ajiaco (stewed chicken with corn, potatoes, avocado, and local herbs).
+In Antioquia, you can dine on bandeja paisa, a mound of sausages, egg, rice, and bean with arepa (clear your schedule, because you'll need a nap afterward).
 Street food options are typically empanadas (fried, stuffed pastries) or arepas stuffed with cheese, ham, eggs or chicken.
-Fruit and fruit drinks are sold everywhere.
+Fruit and fruit juices are sold everywhere.

 What’s it like to travel on public transport?

 Local transportation in cities and towns varies greatly.
 Small busetas can be noisy and crowded.
-In Medellín, you can ride a subway or cable car to your destination.
-In Bogotá, the best way around is a modern BRT system that features wide buses traveling in their own dedicated lanes.
+In Medellín, you can get around with ease on their world-class metro system, which includes trains, buses, and cable cars.
+In Bogotá, the best way around is their modern TransMilenio BRT system that features wide buses traveling in their own dedicated lanes.